Avisa-GA/tweeter-demo-web-app/README.md

 [Click here](https://tweeter-demo-web-app.herokuapp.com)

 ## Future Enhancement
-- User be able to follow eachother.
+- Users can follow each other.